tomastefanadrian/check-if-number-is-odd-even/README.md

-Check if numbe is odd or even without the modulus operator.
+Check if number is odd or even without the modulus operator.
 An exameple of using unions in C.